-10.1 The Corporation operates by Corporation Members taking majority decisions in a corporate manner at quorate meetings, including meetings held by telephone, via a virtual platform and by alternative methods such as written resolutions.
+- 10.1 The Corporation operates by Corporation Members taking majority decisions in a corporate manner at quorate meetings, including meetings held using Microsoft Teams or by written resolutions.
 In all cases only if so provided for in the Instrument and Articles.
-Therefore, a decision of the Corporation, even when it is not unanimous, is a decision taken by the Corporation Members collectively and each individual Corporation Member has a duty to stand by it, whether or not they were present at the meeting of the Corporation when the decision was taken.

-10.2 If a Corporation Member disagrees with a decision taken by the Corporation, their first duty is to have any disagreement discussed and minuted.
+Therefore, a decision of the Corporation, even when it is not unanimous, is a decision taken by the Corporation Members collectively and each individual Corporation Member has a duty to stand by it, whether or not they were present at the meeting of the Corporation when the decision was taken. - 10.2 If a Corporation Member disagrees with a decision taken by the Corporation, their first duty is to have any disagreement discussed and minuted.
 If the Corporation Member strongly disagrees, they should consult the Chair and, if necessary, then raise the matter with the Corporation when it next meets.
-If no meeting is scheduled, the Corporation Member should refer to the power of the Chair or any five Corporation Members under the College's Instrument of Government to call a special meeting and, if appropriate, exercise it, requesting the Clerk to circulate the Corporation Member's views in advance to the other Corporation Members.
+If no meeting is scheduled, the Corporation Member should refer to the power of the Chair or any five Corporation Members under the College's Instrument of Government to call a special meeting and, if appropriate, exercise it, requesting the Director of Governance to circulate the Corporation Member's views in advance to the other Corporation Members.
 Alternatively, as a final resort, the Corporation Member may decide to offer their resignation from office, after consulting the Chair.